SilkePilon/JotiHunt/readme.md

 ---

 This project is built using `Express.js` and `SQLite3` for managing the backend, while data is fetched from Jotihunt's official API using `Axios`.
 The backend is designed to automatically retrieve and store game data every minute, allowing for real-time updates during gameplay.
-It also includes performance monitoring features to track API response times.
+It also includes performance monitoring features to track API response times and AI-powered plan generation using the NVIDIA AI API.